bcgov/nr-broker/docs/dev_account_token.md

 * Find the 'Broker Account' section and the account you want to generate the token for.
 The token expiry (if one has been created) will be shown.
 Click the 'Generate' button to open the generate/renew token dialog.
 * Read the instructions and click 'Generate' button.

 Teams are encouraged to document the client_id used by a service.
-This documentation should clearly state the locations the account is used.
+This documentation should clearly state the locations the account is stored.
+The `reason` field in intentions should be descriptive enough your team understands where it is opened from.

-Generated tokens are saved in vault 'tools' space for all associated service's by default.
+Generated tokens are saved in vault 'tools' space for all associated services by default.
+This can occur even if Vault has not been enabled for a service.

 ## Update Github Secrets